Open-MSS/MSS/docs/mscolab.rst

 user verification by email
 ..........................

-With setting of `USER_VERIFICATION = True` you have to set further options in the mscolab_settings.py.
+With setting of `MAIL_ENABLED = True` you have to set further options in the mscolab_settings.py.
 These are parameters of `flask-mail` ::

         # enable verification by Mail
-        USER_VERIFICATION = True
+        MAIL_ENABLED = True

         # mail settings
         MAIL_SERVER = 'localhost'